dangtom700/StudyApp/data/PDF index.md

 212. thinking about science good science bad science and how to make it better
 213. thought experiments
 214. ultimate freedom beyond free will
-215. users guide to vacuum technology
+215. user guide to vacuum technology
 216. vibration engineering
 217. visual research a concise introduction to thinking visually
 218. web design playground HTML CSS the interactive way